lateralblast/guige/README.md

 var or home partitions.
 This could be changed, but in my experience testing recent cloud-init autoinstall versions/configs on Ubuntu it takes quite a bit of testing to get more complex layouts working without issue.

+This script can also be used to create a KVM VM to test the ISO created.
+This is useful for troubleshooting by connecting to the KVM VM in console mode and watching install.

 Usage
 -----